edwasue-cmyk/multi-agent-intelligent-warehouse/docs/deployment/README.md

 This guide covers deploying the Warehouse Operational Assistant in various environments, from local development to production Kubernetes clusters.

 **Current Status**: The system is fully functional with all critical issues resolved.
-Recent fixes have addressed MessageBubble syntax errors, ChatInterface runtime errors, and equipment assignments endpoint 404 issues.
+Recent fixes have addressed document processing pipeline, status updates, UI progress tracking, and preprocessing performance.

+> **For a quick start guide, see [DEPLOYMENT.md](../../DEPLOYMENT.md) in the project root.**

 ## Prerequisites